 Pleasant surprises come in all forms including comments on blogs that lead to websites and on to gorgeous rooms.
 I love the casual natural mix part costal, a little french, a little farmhouse, lots of earthy textures and relaxed family style of these spaces by interior designer Lyndsy Woods of L Kae Interiors.
 So livable and so lovely.
 And I found her because of a comment.
 Don’t you love the internet?!

-I love the reto style of this home styled by the fabulous (and photographed by Kira Brandt).
-It’s home to Swedish Christin Lisahansson, her husband Henrik Roloff and their two young children.
+I love the reto style of this home styled by the fabulous Katrine Martensen-Larsen (and photographed by Kira Brandt).
+It’s home to Swedish Christin Johansson, her husband Henrik Roloff and their two young children.
 A fun mix of vintage retro furnishings and funky ceramics, this home has colour and spunk, a nice change from typical Swedish homes.

 P.S Don’t miss her other portfolios.
 Stunning!